Maximal entanglement increase with single-photon subtraction: Discussion

-{\em In conclusion,} we strictly prove that single-photon subtraction can reduce the purity of any Gaussian state by at most a factor $1/2$.
-This means that for any Gaussian state the amount of R\'enyi-2 entanglement that can be distilled by single-photon subtraction is at most $\log2$.
-This result holds for both pure and mixed states.
-A fully equivalent treatment of single-photon addition yields the same result (see Supplementary Material).
+We strictly prove that single-photon subtraction can reduce the purity of any multimode Gaussian state by at most a factor $1/2$.
+This means that for any bipartite entanglement of all Gaussian pure states, the amount of R\'enyi-2 entanglement that can be gained by single-photon subtraction is at most $\log2$.
+We then show that mixed photon-subtracted Gaussian states can be decomposed as a mixture of pure photon subtracted states and that the upper bound on entanglement increase also applies to mixed states.
+A fully equivalent treatment of single-photon addition yields the same result (see end of Appendix \ref{B1}).
+Finally, we evaluate the actual R\'enyi-2 entanglement of two multimode examples based on the Wigner function and show that the bound can be reached.

-We evaluate the actual R\'enyi-2 entanglement of two examples based on the Wigner function and show that the bound is tight.
-The results of this work mark the limits of the non-Gaussian features induced by photon subtraction (or addition), which are in many ways complementary to other studies on induced Wigner negativity \cite{M. Walschaers PRL,M. Walschaers PRXQ}.\\
+Furthermore, we highlight that eq.~(\ref{eq:decompEnt1}) can more generally be used to evaluate state-dependent upper bounds for the increase in R\'enyi-2 entanglement due to photon subtracted states.
+It can thus be used to evaluate the robustness of the additional non-Gaussian entanglement to photon loss using the methods of \cite{WalschaersRa}.
+Furthermore, photon subtraction is also a method to remotely generate Wigner negativity through Einstein-Podolsky-Rosen Steering \cite{M. Walschaers PRL,M. Walschaers PRXQ}.
+As an outlook, we expect that the bound of eq.~(\ref{eq:decompEnt1}) can help understand whether there is a trade-off between the generated Wigner negativity and the increase in non-Gaussian entanglement.
+This highlights the importance of our results in understanding the resourcefulness of non-Gaussian operations and their potential use in quantum technologies. \\

-{\em Acknowledgements---} K.Z. and J.J. acknowledge financial support through the National Natural Science Foundation of China (11874155, 91436211); Basic Research Project of Shanghai Science and Technology Commission (20JC1416100); Natural Science Foundation of Shanghai (17ZR1442900); Minhang Leading Talents (201971); the 111 project (B12024).
+{\em Acknowledgements---} K.Z. and J.J. acknowledge financial support through the Innovation Program of Shanghai Municipal Education Commission (Grant No. 2021-01-07-00-08-E00100); the National Natural Science Foundation of China (11874155, 91436211, 11374104, 12174110); Basic Research Project of Shanghai Science and Technology Commission (20JC1416100); Natural Science Foundation of Shanghai (17ZR1442900); Minhang Leading Talents (201971); Shanghai Sailing Program (21YF1410800); Shanghai Municipal Science and Technology Major Project (2019SHZDZX01); the 111 project (B12024).
 N.T. and M.W. received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 899587.
+M.W. is also supported by the ANR JCJC project NoRdiC (ANR-21-CE47-0005).\\

 \onecolumngrid